OCTRI/development-guide/releases_and_versioning/README.md

 	<version>1.0.1-SNAPSHOT</version>
 	<packaging>jar</packaging>

 The version should be set to the next targeted release of the software.
 In the case above, the next planned release is version 1.0.1.
-All branches, including "master", should be packaged as a SNAPSHOT until the point in time that you are ready to release.
+All branches, including "main" ("master" in older projects), should be packaged as a SNAPSHOT until the point in time that you are ready to release.

 ### Rule 2: Use Git branches for all development work

-All experimental development work is done in branches and merged to "master" through pull requests reviewed by peers.
+All experimental development work is done in branches and merged to "main" through pull requests reviewed by peers.
 Any branch merged should pass all tests and may benefit from other plugins to examine code quality.

-### Rule 3: Always release from a single branch, usually "master"
+### Rule 3: Always release from a single branch, usually "main"

 One branch in the project should be designated as the branch to release from.
-Generally, this is how "master" is used.
+Generally, this is how "main" is used.
+In earlier versions of Git, the convention was to call it the "master" branch, so you may see either depending on how old the project is.
 While this branch may have breaking changes compared to other release points, it should always be stable in terms of compile and run time errors and tests.

 ### Rule 4: Always create a Tag for releases, so end users can upgrade on their own schedule